 Arsenic contamination can be a concern with products made from rice, including protein powders made from rice.
 Arsenic is a toxic heavy metal and known carcinogen which can damage organs.
-In 2012, FDA tests found arsenic levels in twelve rice protein supplements (product names were not provided) to range between 0.1 mcg and 5.7 mcg per serving (See the Warning for more about this.)
+In 2012, FDA tests found arsenic levels in twelve rice protein supplements (product names were not provided) to range between 0.1 mcg and 5.7 mcg per serving (or between 4 ppb and 152 ppb) (See the Warning for more about this.)
 The cancer warning threshold of the State of California is 10 mcg of arsenic per daily serving, meaning that if someone consumed more than one serving of some of these products in one day, they could exceed this amount.

 A study of contaminants in popular protein powders published in 2018 indicated that the majority contained detectable amounts of arsenic (83.5%), cadmium (73.7%), and lead (71.4%), and 28.6% contained mercury (Clean Label Project, 2018).
 Egg- and milk-based proteins contained the smallest amounts of metals.
 Review of the published data (which lacked product names) by ConsumerLab, however, showed that, based on a 35 gram serving, none of the 133 samples exceeded reasonable safety limits for arsenic or mercury, but 10 exceeded limits for cadmium and three for lead.
 The average detectable amount of cadmium per serving was only 1.6 mcg (well below the 4.1 mcg daily safe limit), but ten samples contained between 4.6 mcg and 10.7 mcg.
 In ConsumerLab's experience, elevated cadmium in protein powder tends to be due to chocolate flavoring with cocoa powder (a known source of cadmium), not the protein ingredient itself.
 The average detectable amount of lead was 0.66 mcg per 35 g serving (well below the 2.5 mcg safe limit applied by ConsumerLab), but four samples contained between 2.7 mcg and 4.3 mcg.
 "Organic" products contained about twice the concentration of heavy metals as other products — an issue ConsumerLab has noted in its reviews over the years.
 Twenty-one percent of samples contained more than 3 mcg per serving of BPA (bisphenol A, which can leach from containers made of polycarbonate plastic), the limit for dermal contact in California without a label warning of potential reproductive harm to women.